On the go? Listen to our blog instead of reading it.

-Whether you are moving next door, across town, or across the country, moving is a stressful affair.
+Whether you are moving next door, across town, across the country, or moving in with your partner, moving is a stressful affair.
 Moving is considered one of the top life stressors and I agree.
 Moving means change and most people dislike change because it disrupts their life and routines.
 It also means separation from friends and family which can be particularly challenging.
 Moving can also cause stress on your relationship.
 No two people cope alike, and that can lead to conflicts.
 For example: although I came up with the idea of moving, I wanted to wait until my husband and I were ready to retire.
 He had an entirely different idea.
 Once we made the decision, he was ready to go, and that was not an easy negotiation.
 We finally agreed on a five-year plan and stuck with it.
 Also, if you happen to be someone with anxiety, moving can be overwhelming.
 Even if you aren’t anxious by nature, moving can mean an exciting new beginning or a series of painful losses or both.
 I moved to Austin 2 1/2 months ago and have met numerous other “newbies” to the Austin area.
 Here are some ways that I found can make relocating less stressful.

 - Learn about the place you are moving to – Before moving to Austin, I visited many times.
 I took a tour of the city to find out more about the history and the different areas.
 I ventured out to different neighborhoods and talked to friends about who they knew in Austin so I could reach out to them.
 My niece, who happens to live here and moved from San Francisco, CA, had an excellent idea to have a “6 degrees of separation party” and invite all the people her friends knew here.
 Knowing I have family here and nearby has made the move less lonely then it would have been if I didn’t know anyone.